YourMatt/dyspro-backup-manager/README.md

 screen if running directly, and only sent to the log file if automated.

 Backup files will be placed in [local folder base]/[host name]/[log id]/

+#### Running Under Cron
+The registered command of `dysprobackup` does not properly run under cron.
+To schedule backups, should instead use node to run the script.

+`0 0 * * * nodejs /home/user/scripts/dyspro-backup-manager/backup.js`

 ## License
 This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.